 While most of the glute work is made in the weight room don’t forget to compliment your lifting routine with cardio.
 While Cardio work boosts your heart rate and burns fat, you can fully engage your lower body using particular cardio movements.
 If you’re looking to build a better booty, look for cardio exercises that activate the lower body and add resistance at the same time.

-Enter the Elliptical.
+Enter the Elliptical benefitting glutes.
 You can spend more time doing clute centric exercises, but these isolation exercises aren’t as effective as elliptical training.
 This movement not only focuses on the glutes but also recruits the hamstrings, calves and quads.

 But does the elliptical tone your glutes?
 The elliptical tones your glutes because the machine specifically targets the lower body.
 When you apply pressure downwards on the pedal it engages the glutes and hamstrings.
 Performing this on a consistent basis will tone and tighten the muscles.

-The gluteus maximus is involved in any movement where you move your legs away from your body.
+The elliptical machine works your glutes because the gluteus maximus is involved in any movement where you move your legs away from your body.
 This includes hip movement, abduction, adduction or rotation.
 On the elliptical your glutes are activated when you straighten the leg then move it backwards behind you.

 Generally speaking, running, jogging or walking on solid ground gives the glutes the most effective workout.
 This is because ellipticals provide motion assistance when pushing down and back.